MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-marketing-instances.md

 1. Your production instance is now copied to the support instance.

-## Reset or delete a Marketing instance
+## Delete or reset a Marketing instance

-For standard Dynamics 365 instances (without Marketing installed) you can use the Dynamics 365 admin center to reset or delete an instance.
-However, if you have Marketing installed, then use the Marketing setup wizard to uninstall Dynamics 365 for Marketing from that instance.
-Just run the uninstaller—you don't have to remove all of the solutions afterwards.
-For instructions, see [Uninstall Marketing](uninstall-marketing.md).
+For standard Customer Engagement instances (without Marketing installed) you can use the Dynamics 365 admin center to delete or reset an instance.
+However, if you do have Marketing installed, then you must also do the following:

+1. Use the Marketing setup wizard to uninstall Dynamics 365 for Marketing from that instance as described in [Uninstall Marketing](uninstall-marketing.md).
+(Just run the uninstaller—you don't have to remove all of the solutions afterwards.)
+This both prepares the target instance to receive the restored backup and also makes sure that your Marketing license is fully released so you can use it elsewhere.
+1. If the Marketing instance was [integrated with a Dynamics 365 Portal](portal-optional.md), then reset the portal as described in [Reset a portal](../portals/reset-portal.md).
+This is important because it will free your portal license to be used elsewhere.
+After the reset, the portal will still be shown as "configured" in the Dynamics 365 admin center, but you will now be able to select it when you run the Marketing setup wizard to set up a new, copied, or restored instance.
+1. Delete or reset the instance as usual.
+More information: [Delete an instance](../admin/delete-instance.md)

 > [!IMPORTANT]
-> You must always uninstall Marketing before deleting or resetting an instance because this makes sure your Marketing license is fully released so you can use it again.
+> You must always uninstall Marketing and reset the Dynamics 365 Portal before deleting or resetting an instance because this makes sure your Marketing and portal licenses are fully released so you can use them again.

 ## Do not change the URL for an instance with Marketing installed